dfranklin02/SRL/docs/pages/motivation/mindset.md

 <div markdown="span" class="alert alert-info" role="alert"><i class="fa fa-info-circle"></i> <b>GROWTH:</b>
 Nicole took the same science midterm also received a poor grade.
 Nicole thought she must not have studied well enough.
 Although she was disappointed with the grade, Nicole understood that it she could improve her ability to learn if she puts in more effort and studies the material more thoroughly.
 Nicole took more detailed class notes, asked questions to clarify her confusions, and studied every week using study aids to help her master the material.*
 </div>

+**Key thought:** Although a fixed mindset is often a negative thing, it is important to realize that having this type of mindset is NOT fixed!!
+That is, you can learn how to believe and act so that your intelligence can be enhanced with effort.

 ## How can I improve my mindset?